Priscilla Presley: Personal life post-1973

-Beginning in 1978, Presley had a six-year intermittent live-in relationship with model Michael Edwards, which ended after he allegedly developed inappropriate feelings toward Lisa Marie.
-Lisa Marie later alleged that Edwards molested her during his relationship with her mother.
+Beginning in 1978, Priscilla had a six-year intermittent live-in relationship with model Michael Edwards, which ended after he began developing feelings for the teenage Lisa Marie.

-Presley's longest relationship was with Brazilian screenwriter-turned-computer-programmer Marco Antonio Garcia (also known as Marco Garibaldi), with whom she lived for 22 years.
-They were introduced by a mutual friend in 1984 after Presley read a script Garibaldi had written.
-Their son, Navarone Garibaldi, was born on March 1, 1987, while Presley was starring in Dallas; her pregnancy was written into the show’s storyline.
-The couple separated in 2006.
-At the beginning of their relationship, Presley reportedly had Garibaldi sign a promissory agreement stating he would not write a book about her if they broke up.
+Priscilla's longest relationship was with Brazilian screenwriter-turned-computer-programmer Marco Antonio Garcia (also known as Marco Garibaldi), with whom she lived for 22 years.
+The two were introduced by a mutual friend in 1984 after he wrote a script that she read, hoping to produce.
+Their son, Navarone Garibaldi, was born on March 1, 1987.
+Priscilla was starring in the primetime soap opera Dallas at the time, and her pregnancy was written into the storyline.
+In 2006, they ended their relationship.
+Early in their relationship, Priscilla had Garibaldi sign a promissory agreement stating that if they separated, he would not write a book about her.

-Through Lisa Marie, Presley has four grandchildren, including actress Riley Keough.
-Her grandson, Benjamin Keough, died by suicide in July 2020 at the age of 27.
-She became a great-grandmother in 2022 through Keough.
-Lisa Marie died on January 12, 2023, at age 54, following cardiac arrest and complications from bariatric surgery.
+Through her daughter, Lisa Marie, Priscilla has four grandchildren, including actress Riley Keough.
+Priscilla became a great-grandmother through Riley Keough in 2022.
+Her daughter, Lisa Marie, died from complications of bariatric surgery on January 12, 2023, at age 54.